tanvirfau/Generative-Adversarial-Network-Experiment-using-PyTorch/README.md

 ## Installation

-Clone the repository and install the dependencies:
+Clone the repository and install the dependencies see below:

 ```bash
 $ git clone https://github.com/tanvirfau/Generative-Adversarial-Network-Experiment-using-PyTorch